miyako/4D-AIKit/README.md

 Google released [FunctionGemma](https://blog.google/innovation-and-ai/technology/developers-tools/functiongemma/) to address this issue.
 But it refuses to process any requests that suggest business:

 > I cannot assist with drafting or estimating project proposals.
 My current capabilities are focused on managing job postings and tool data analysis.
 I cannot generate strategic business proposals or generate detailed financial projections for projects requiring project management or cost estimation.

+Gemma 3 supports structured output on llama.cpp but not on Microsoft Foundry for the same reason as Phi 4.

 |Model|llama.cpp|Google Cloud Platform |
 |-|:-:|:-:|